muhammedogz/GTU-University-Assignments/README.md

 🏁 2 Homeworks

-- Teach Statistics and Probability with real world examples
+- Teaches Statistics and Probability with real world examples
-  - Used python and C++ for homeworks.
+  - I Used python and C++ for homeworks.